 Fashion people are no different than sports fans, cooking fanatics, Beltway handlers or PTA parents.
 This is the last thing they want to hear, but assuming that pants are still put on one leg at a time (they are, I own a few pairs, but things change and sometimes it’s hard to keep up), it is true.
 Each group has a unique and fascinating approach to how they choose to see their selected area of interest or expertise.
 They can, on occasion, become too close to their diversion and lose their objectivity and balance, but that is why we have critics and spouses.
 It all balances out in the end.

-This brief article is about the current exhibition on view at The Costume Institute, a department of the Metropolitan Museum of Art in New York City (running May 10-August 19, 2012).
 The exhibition is inspired by a satirical series published throughout the 1930’s in Vanity Fair entitled “Impossible Interviews”, illustrated by Miguel Covarrubias.
 As a main focal point for the show, legendary producer and director Baz Luhrmann has directed a series of short films under the name “Impossible Conversations”, which is exactly what it sounds like.
 Baz is creating discourse on film between two people who should have had the chance to talk, but due to the constraints of time travel or the rules of physics, did not.

 In actuality, this article is less a review of my experience at the exhibition and more about two self possessed ladies and breaking rules.
 Miuccia Prada (alive) and Elsa Schiaparelli (not alive) understood the aesthetics of great design and marketing importance of disobeying.
 As Marilyn Monroe, a woman known for her success against the odds said “if I’d obeyed all the rules, I never would have got anywhere.”
 With categories like “ugly chic”, “hard chic” and “the surreal body” in the exhibition of their work, it’s easy to see that these two women held the same values.